Connes spectral distances, quantum discord and coherence of qubits: Connes spectral distance measure of quantum discord and quantum coherence

+Usually, one can use some distance measures, such as quantum trace distance\cite{Baumgratz,Shao} to define the coherence of quantum state $\rho$.
+For example, a coherence of a quantum state $\rho$ can be defined as

-where $\mathcal{I}$ is the set of incoherent states.
+where $\mathcal{I}$ is the set of incoherent states, and $d_{tr}(\rho,\phi)$ is the quantum trace distance between the quantum states $\rho$ and $\phi$.
 The elements in $\mathcal{I}$ are just the diagonal states in a fixed basis.

-Using the results (\ref{drr}), one can find that, for the one-qubit state $\rho$ (\ref{rr}),
+Therefore, it is also reasonable to define a coherence of a state $\rho$ based on Connes spectral distance as follow. \begin{definition} A coherence of a quantum state $\rho$ is defined as

+where $\mathcal{I}$ is the set of incoherent states, and $d(\rho,\phi)$ is the Connes spectral distance between the quantum states $\rho$ and $\phi$. \end{definition}

+As an example, let us explicitly calculate the coherence of arbitrary one-qubit states using the above definition (\ref{sdc}).
+The given state $\rho$ and any incoherent state $\phi$ can be express as